bmullan/CIAB.Full-Mesh.VPN.Wireguard.FRR.BGP.VXLAN.Internet.Overlay.Architecture/docs/index.md

     #===================================================================
     bgp router-id \<insert "this" Node’s VTEP IP address here\>
     #===================================================================
-    # As Node0 is a Node using its VRFs to provide
+    # As Node0 is a Node using its VRF to provide
     # Routing information to each of its sub-ordinate Peers.
     #
     # Add BGP Peer nodes.
-One entry for each WireGuardud LXD Host/Server
+One entry for each WireGuarded LXD Host/Server
     # Node using that Host/Server's WireGuard VxLAN interface IP address
     # and the same Autonomous System (AS) number as defined above.
     #